-Those designed for use in warmer conditions (bonefish in the Bahamas anyone?) often have stiffer braided monofilament core that reduces tangling for better casting performance.
+Those designed for use in warmer conditions often have stiffer braided monofilament core that reduces tangling for better casting performance.

 Most fly lines for trout and bass fishing have core strengths of around 20-pound test.
 Saltwater fly lines and lines intended for larger fish species typically have core strengths of around 30-pound test, but can go as high as 60- or 80-pound test for big game fishing.